martin6336/martin6336.github.io/_posts/2019-07-03-summarization.md

 ### trick
 - ground-truth summaries almost never contain the same trigram twice
-- introduce some weight-sharing between this embedding matrix and the $W_{out}$ matrix of the token generation layer
+- introduce some weight-sharing between this embedding matrix and the $$W_{out}$$ matrix of the token generation layer

 ## 4. Improving Abstraction in Text Summarization(2018 EMNLP)
 ### problem